 Some of the Busiest Emergency Room Days Occur in the Summer

-Studies show that ER visits increase during the summer, surging around holiday weekends like Memorial Day, Independence Day, and Labor Day (Pew Research Center, 2019).
+ER visits increase during the summer, especially around holiday weekends like Memorial Day, Independence Day, and Labor Day (Pew Research Center, 2019).
 Children represent a large portion of ER patients involved in this seasonal rise.
-Researchers concluded that individuals are put at a higher risk of injury during these months due to an increase in daylight hours and popular outdoor activities, like using fireworks.
+Researchers concluded that individuals are at a higher risk of injury during these months due to an increase in daylight hours and popular outdoor activities, like using fireworks.

 Most Common Reasons for Emergency Room Visits in the Summer

-• Bicycle injuries: Bicycle accidents can cause serious damage like head injuries, broken bones, bruises, and fractures.
+- Bicycle injuries: Bicycle accidents can cause head injuries, broken bones, bruises, and fractures.

-While these unfortunate calamities often affect children, these unfortunate accidents also extend to teenagers and even adults who participate in these summertime activities, driving up ER visits.
+While these unfortunate calamities often affect children, they also extend to teenagers and even adults who participate in these summertime activities, driving up ER visits.

 Who Is Most at Risk for Emergency Room Visits in Summer?